 See J. Price McNamara To Get The Compensation You Deserve

 If you or someone you know has recently suffered from an injury, you may be entitled to compensation.
 Having a skilled personal injury legal team aggressively represent your interests is absolutely essential to getting you what you deserve for your injuries.
 J. Price McNamara has been practing in the Metairie and Baton Rouge, LA areas for many years and has helped hundreds of clients just like you.
 Don’t wait!
 The law limits the amount of time you have to file your claim, so time is of the essence.
 Call us today to schedule your free case review.
-The experienced team at the Law Offices of J. Price McNamara is waiting to help you!
+The experienced team at J. Price McNamara ERISA Insurance Claim Attorney is waiting to help you!